 What is a German Apple Cake?

-For a cake like this German Apple Cake where you want the apples to retain most of their structure, you are best to use a slightly tart variety.
-Granny Smith, Braeburn and Boskoop are all great candidates.
-Try to find smaller apples, as while enormous apples will still taste great, they are very difficult to arrange in the cake pan.
+- Apples: The star of the show and the most important ingredient!
+For a cake like this, where you want the apples to retain most of their structure, you are best to use a slightly tart variety.
+Granny Smith apples, Braeburn and Boskoop are all great candidates.
+Try to find smaller apples, as while enormous apples will still taste great, they are more challenging to arrange in the cake pan.

 FREQUENTLY ASKED QUESTIONS